catseye/Robin/doc/Reactor.md

 events.
 Reactors are similar to event handlers in Javascript, or to processes in Erlang.

-In Robin 0.3, a reactor is installed by a top-level form with the syntax `(reactor TRANSDUCER)`.
+In Robin 0.3, a reactor is installed by giving a top-level form with the following syntax:

+    (reactor SUBSCRIPTIONS INITIAL-STATE-EXPR TRANSDUCER)

+The first argument of the `reactor` form is a literal (unevaluated) list of symbols, called the _subscriptions_ for the reactor.
+Each symbol names a _facility_ with which the reactor wishes to be able to interact.

+The second argument is evaluated, and becomes the _initial state_ of the reactor.

-The first argument of the `reactor` form is evaluated to obtain a macro.
+The third argument of the `reactor` form is evaluated to obtain a macro.
 This is called the _transducer_ of the reactor.

-Whenever an event of interest to the reactor occurs, the transducer is evaluated, being passed three (pre-evaluated) arguments:
+Whenever an event of interest to the reactor occurs, the transducer is evaluated, being passed two (pre-evaluated) arguments:

+*   A two-element list called the _event_.
+The elements are:
-*   A literal symbol called the _event type_, specifying what kind of event happened;
+    *   A literal symbol called the _event type_, specifying what kind of event happened.
-*   An arbitrary value called the _event payload_ containing more data about the event, in a format specific to that kind of event; and
+    *   An arbitrary value called the _event payload_ containing more data about the event, in a format specific to the type of event.
 *   The current state of the reactor.
-(This value is undefined if the transducer has never before been evaluated.)
+(This will be the initial state if the reactor body has never before been evaluated.)

 Given these things, the transducer is expected to evaluate to a list where the first element is the new state of the reactor, and each of the subsequent